technowledgy/vue-postgrest/README.md

 <postgrest
   route="users"
   :query="{}"
-  :create="{
+  :newTemplate="{
     name: 'Johne Doe',
     age: 50
   }">
 </postgrest>
 ```

-When passing a template object to "create" prop, slot scope provides "newItem", on which you can call the post function.
-To change entity data afterwards you have to alter entity data as shown above - the create prop is not reactive.
+When passing a template object to "newTemplate" prop, slot scope provides "newItem", on which you can call the post function.
+To change entity data afterwards you have to alter entity data as shown above - the newTemplate prop is not reactive.

 Example:

 ```
-newItem.data.name = 'Jane Doe'
+newItem.name = 'Jane Doe'
 newItem.post()
 ```